BestTimesToVisit.com Logo

 food

-Dive into the vibrant chaos of the Mercado de Mariscos, Panama City's bustling seafood market.
-Sample incredibly fresh ceviche prepared right before your eyes, or savor a plate of fried fish with patacones from one of the lively, no-frills eateries.
-Go during lunchtime for the most authentic and energetic atmosphere.
+Dive into the heart of Panama City's seafood scene at the Mercado de Mariscos, a lively market buzzing with local energy.
+Sample incredibly fresh ceviche prepared right before your eyes, or savor a whole fried fish at one of the simple, authentic eateries.
+Go for lunch to experience the peak of the day's catch.

 Best time: Year-round